 In recent years, the antidepressant selegiline has been approved for use in dogs for the treatment of CDS.
 Selegiline for dogs (Anipryl®) works by increasing dopamine levels in the brain.
 Since dopamine is a signaling molecule, increased levels can help with memory and improve the ability of nerve cells to “talk” to one another.
 It isn’t the solution for every dog, but one study indicated that 77% of dogs with CDS showed improvement on selegiline.

-Additionally, sundowning dogs may benefit from anti-anxiety medications like trazadone.
+Additionally, sundowning dogs may benefit from anti-anxiety medications like trazadone for dogs.
 Since it is a serotonin antagonist/reuptake inhibitor (SARI), trazadone increases the level of serotonin (i.e. the happy hormone) in the brain.
 This can help dogs feel more calm.

 Supplements